 Before online banking, potential borrowers had to either apply for a personal loan in person or send in an application via snail mail.
 Personal loans took a considerable amount of time to process and therefore, personal loans were not considered viable options for handling emergency expenses.
-The Internet has made applying for personal loans for excellent credit a much quicker process, and in many cases, an excellent credit score returns instant approval.
+The Internet has made applying for personal loans for excellent credit a much quicker process.

 Although your credit score matters to financial institutions, other factors can play a role in determining whether you receive approval for a personal loan.
 You might request a personal loan amount that exceeds the maximum amount of money a financial institution is permitted to approve.
 A loan officer might request proof of income from your employer’s records.
 The reason for asking for proof of income is financial institutions want confirmation that consumers have the financial means to pay back personal loans.
 You might boast an excellent credit score, but the number alone means little if you cannot afford to pay back a personal loan.

 Even if your credit score is very high, you still may not be approved for a loan if you do not have a strong credit history.
 Those without a record of successfully paying back large loans are still seen as a risk because they have not proved themselves yet.